 On the 1930 Census, he states he owned a home in Tarrant City that was worth $1,500.00.
 They did not have a radio but he bought a battery operated radio later which he used to listen to the news at his next home.
 By the time of the 1940 Census, all the children had moved out but Harry and Oakley was living in Calera, Shelby County, Alabama.
 Oakley's boys helped him build the log home which he said on the census was worth only $500.
 He didn't mention the hundreds of acres of land but did mention he owned his farm.
 The home was under construction at the writing of a 1936 letter Oakley wrote Oma while she was on one of her many trips away from home.

-Some years after Oakley retired, between 1945 and 1953, his wife persuaded him to sell once more.
+Between 1945 and 1953, Oma persuaded Oakley to sell once more.
 They bought a house and 5 acres of land near Irondale on U.S. Hwy 78 E near Birmingham, Alabama.
 It was just across the road from what became Eastwood Mall.
 His 5 acres was in the middle of what later became Century Plaza, another large shopping mall.
 Oakley's grandchildren remember the artisian well bubbling above the pond across from Oakley's home near Irondale.
 Grandson Ron Vincent remembers Oakley getting his sons to help him slaughter a hog in his back yard there as they prepared for a holiday meal one Thanksgiving.

 Oakley was put in a nursing home for old age while his wife continued to live in Irondale in their last years.
 His bed sores became so serious that his daughter Evelyn took him to live with her.
 That's where he stayed, in a bed on the screened in porch of her home in Hueytown, Alabama, where he died in 1955.
 Hueytown was unincorporated at the time so his death certificate lists Bessemer, Alabama as his location at the time because it was on a Bessemer post office RFD route.